-Considering their reputation for exporting chocolate, cheese, and accurate timepieces, it’s odd that they’re able to drink and sell much of it at home.
+Considering their reputation for exporting chocolate, cheese, and accurate timepieces.
+It’s odd that they’re able to drink and sell much of their superb wines at home.
 It turns out, a lot at home!
 Switzerland only exports 2% of its wines.

-In the Bündner Herrschaft, where the winemaking tradition dates back over a thousand years, Fernando imports a limited selection from the Domaine Donatsch, a family estate.
+In the Bündner Herrschaft, the winemaking tradition dates back over a thousand years.
+Fernando Rueda imports a selection of the famed Weingut Donatsch, a fourth-generation family-run estate.

-Located in the South-East of Switzerland, on the Austrian border, the little vacation and wine area of Graubünden (which Jancis Robinson MW refers to as German Switzerland) is a popular tourist destination.
+Located in the South-East of Switzerland, on the Austrian border, you’ll find the little wine area of the Graubünden.
+Jancis Robinson MW refers to as German Switzerland) is a popular tourist destination.
 The Graubünden is astonishingly beautiful, with sweeping granite mountains and beautiful green fields.

 According to the proprietor and winemaker of Weingut Donatsch – Martin Donatscg.
 “Heidiland,” the setting of Johanna Spyri’s Heidi, is not far from their vineyards.
 It is actually not even a 30-minute drive.

 Switzerland’s position as one of the world’s top wine-producing nations makes it a no-brainer that the country can turn out outstanding wines.
 With a great focus on Pinot Noir, Chardonnay and a very special local variety called Completer.
-International wine experts have caught on to the excellence of Donatsch wines in recent years, with Jancis Robinson consistently awarding them 16.5 points and higher in her ratings (which, out of her 20-point scale, has come to denote the top wines of the world).
+International wine experts have caught on to the excellence of the Donatsch wines in recent years, with Jancis Robinson consistently awarding them 16.5 points and higher in her ratings (which, out of her 20-point scale, has come to denote the top wines of the world).

 Their Unique Chardonnay 2021 received 97 points from wine critic Robert Parker, a record for any Swiss Chardonnay.